geryb-bg/gery-web/blog/WebUSB/Example/article.md

 ## Connecting

 Let's start with connecting to the USB device.
-I have already created [HTML](https://github.com/geryb-bg/gery-web/blob/master/blog/WebUSB/Example/code/index.html) and [CSS](https://github.com/geryb-bg/gery-web/blob/master/blog/WebUSB/Example/code/styles.css) files for this project as these are not the parts we are going to concentrate on.
-We are going to concentrate on writing the JavaScript that connects it all together.
+I have already created [HTML](https://github.com/geryb-bg/gery-web/blob/master/blog/WebUSB/Example/code/index.html) and [CSS](https://github.com/geryb-bg/gery-web/blob/master/blog/WebUSB/Example/code/styles.css) now all we have to do is  write the JavaScript that connects it all together.

 There are however a few small things in the HTML file we need to keep in mind: